-An accessible weekend’s Introduction to Sandplay Therapy with children, adolescents and adults.
+An accessible weekend’s online Introduction to Sandplay Therapy with children, adolescents and adults.
 Sandplay is a widely used and proven form of counselling, in which the healing process happens in a gentle, non-verbal way.
-It is an effective way of helping children express feelings, process traumatic memories and therefore improve their behaviour.
-Sandplay is also very effective with teenagers and adults who may prefer play therapy to talking, e.g. people with autism.
+Sand play and trauma therapy are therefore effective helping children express feelings, process traumatic memories and therefore improve their behaviour.
+Sandplay is also very useful with teenagers and adults who may prefer play therapy to talking, e.g. people with autism.

 Learn key Sandplay Therapy skills in a small group

 This introductory weekend will give you a good idea of how sandplay works.
-If you like our trainings therapists often continue onto the Certificate course, which gives you a certified sandplay therapy qualification.
+Students often continue onto the Certificate course, which gives you a sandplay therapy training.
 So, why not come and start your journey towards becoming a Certified Sandplay Therapist.

 This course needs 6 people in order to go ahead on planned date.
 If less than that, we can offer other dates, other courses or a full refund.

 Jill Carter Training Limited cannot help with the cost of accommodation or travel in any circumstances.

 Online Sandplay Therapy course via Zoom Meetings with Emma Steadman